 Here are 7 things you can do to keep it moving.

 - Get Organized

-Whether it’s your office, kitchen, or bathroom — everything has it’s place.
-Being able to reach into a utensil draw or a medicine cabinet and find what your looking for, because it’s exactly where it belongs, is priceless.
+Whether it’s your office, kitchen, or bathroom — everything has its place.
+Being able to reach into a utensil drawer or a medicine cabinet and find what you’re looking for, because it’s exactly where it belongs, is priceless.